How To Avoid Your Emails Becoming Spam?

 Using email data lists is an effective way to reach out to potential clients.
 It is also effective to get information across to existing customers.
 However, when you are sending out an email marketing list campaign, you want to ensure that it will land in the inbox of the intended recipient.

 In this blog post, we will go over various ways of ensuring that your email list lands in the inbox of potential clients.
-We will also make sure that your email campaign doesn’t bounce, and so your potential clients don’t mark it as spam, where you could potentially miss out on email sales.
+We will also make sure that your email campaign doesn’t bounce, and provide tips on helping to measure B2B email campaigns, so your potential clients don’t mark it as spam, where you could potentially miss out on email sales.

 At BDP Agency, we recommend that the first thing you should do to prevent spam is to make sure that your subject line is suitable for your email.
 Having symbols such as “!” will ensure that your email list will land in the spam folder.
 Most email platforms have a spam filter put in place.
 Therefore, as a part of these symbols tend to flag up on their screen and go straight to the spam.
 In order to avoid this, you should avoid using any symbols in your subject line.

 Making sure that your subject line isn’t too long can also help your email to avoid the spam filter.
 If the subject line is too long, then it could be placed in the spam folder.
 To prevent this, you should make sure that your subject line is between 35 and 50 characters.
 We advise this, so you aren’t wasting your time into thinking of a creative subject line that will could land into spam.